 Required field. utm_medium tag lets you define in what form the link is presented.
 Media Type can be statusupdate, tweet, email, etc. The default media types in Google Analytics are organic and referral.
 Example: utm_medium=tweet, utm_medium=textad, utm_medium=email

 Not required.
-Use utm_term if you want to differentiate between links that are shown in searches for specific keywords.
+Use utm_term if you want to differentiate between links in searches for specific keywords (in non-Google search engines).
 Google Adwords does this automatically.
-This tag is needed for search advertising where the search engine itself does not tag the links.
+You need this tag for search advertising where the search engine itself does not tag the links.
 Example: utm_term=product1, utm_term=service2

 Campaign Name (utm_campaign)